Soccer-Lewandowski double gives Bayern 3-2 win at Dortmund and four-point lead | Sports-Games

 The winger did get on the score sheet a minute before the break when after another sloppy Dortmund clearance the Frenchman fired in to beat keeper Gregor Kobel.
 Three minutes after the restart it was Dortmund's turn to come back, with Jude Bellingham laying the ball off for Haaland on the left and the Norwegian bagging his 51st goal in his 51st Bundesliga match with a delightful curled shot into the top corner.

-But a controversial handball decision following a lengthy VAR review allowed Lewandowski to score his second goal, despite Kobel getting his hands to it.
+But the controversial Hummels handball decision following a lengthy VAR review allowed Lewandowski to score his 26th goal in all competitions against his former club.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)